hamxiaoz/10x-developer/reactjs.md

 ### Action
 - it's just JS object
 - `{ type: INCREASE_COUNTER }`
+- ??
+Action will be available as props

 ### Reducer
 - morph state to another state